 Income protection planning helps protect you and your family in the event of disability or premature death.
 The objective of income protection planning is to enable you and/or your family to maintain the lifestyle you are accustomed to in the event the unexpected happens.
 As discussed, genetics and lifestyle affect your risk profile and are key factors to be considered.
 Health status, your career choices, and physical endeavors (i.e., mountain climbing, parasailing, hang gliding) are also considerations.
 While your employers may provide some life and disability coverage, the cost of maintaining this coverage when you leave the company—if it is even possible—is often prohibitive.

 Risks to your savings include, as discussed, disability and premature death.
-The other risks, which must be taken into consideration include taxes, interest rate fluctuations, and inflation.
+The other risks that must be taken into consideration include taxes, interest rate fluctuations, and inflation.

 - Repositioning asset ownership

 - Other protections available under the law

 Business ownership carries its own set of risk exposures.
 Certain factors can have a huge impact on how safe your personal and business assets are from risk.
 Business risk management identifies your options for handling these risks.
 These include: